-Scrambling Groundsel (Senecio angulatus) Indoor Care and Propagation Guide
+Scrambling Groundsel (Senecio angulatus) Indoor Care; Watering, Propagation, Problems

-Senecio angulatus also called Climbing Groundsel, Creeping Groundsel or Algerian Senecio is one of the scrambling and twining, shrubby Senecio varieties whose leaf lobes are fleshy, glossy, green, pointed, coarsely-toothed with 3-5 teeth on each side.
+Senecio angulatus also called Scrambling Groundsel, Climbing Groundsel, Creeping Groundsel or Algerian Senecio is a scrambling and twining, shrubby Senecio variety whose leaf lobes are fleshy, glossy, green, pointed, coarsely-toothed with 3-5 teeth on each side.
 The leaves are alternately arranged and about 8 inches long by 5.5 inches wide.

 Scrambling Groundsel is similar to Senecio mikaniodes (German Ivy) but the leaves in German Ivy have several pointed lobes.

-The veining stems in Climbing Groundsel can either trail in a hanging basket or be trained up a cane or a trellis.
-It is one of the best succulents for hanging baskets.
+The veining stems can either trail in a hanging basket or be trained up a moss pole or a trellis.
+It is one of the popular succulents for hanging baskets.
+To control growth indoors, regularly pinch off the growing tips which also encourages bushyness and promotes flowering.

 Scrambling Groundsel, Senecio angulatus